rahul-kudva/LowLight-to-Ambient-image/README.md

-**                                                                          Low Light to Ambient Image Converter **
+# Low-Light to Ambient Image Converter

-Steps to train and test the model on your data
+This project enhances low-light images by converting them into well-lit, ambient-style images using a deep learning model.

+## Model Training and Testing Guide

-Step 1:
+### Step 1: Prepare the Dataset

-Get the dataset in the following format
+Organize your dataset in the following structure:

-Data
-/High
-/Low

-Place the ground truth images in High folder, and low light images in Low folder
+Data/
+├── High/   # Ground truth ambient images
+└── Low/    # Corresponding low-light input images

-Do the same for test dataset.
+Do the same for your test dataset.

-Step 2:
+### Step 2: Preprocess the Dataset

+1. Open data_process.py
+2. Update the folder paths to match your dataset
+3. Run the script to generate a .npz file from your images

+### Step 3: Train and Test the Model

+1. Open lod.py
-Replace the folder name in data_process.py with your folder name and then convert the dataset to an npz file
+2. Replace the dataset file path with your generated .npz file

-Step 3:

-Replace the npz file name in lod.py file, and run the file.
-Both training and test code is present in the file.
+3. Run the script to train and evaluate the model (Both training and testing logic are included in the same file)

+## Running with Pretrained Model

+To test using the provided pretrained model:

-Steps to run the run.sh file
+1. Navigate to the /Code directory

-You can provide your own test_dataset.npz file and the model file in /Code directory and then run the run.sh file

-For convenience I have provided a sample test_dataset.npz file and a  model file (gen_model_009680.h5), which you can use to run the run.sh file.
+2. Ensure the following files are present:
+   - test_dataset.npz
+   - gen_model_009680.h5 (pretrained model)
+3. Run the script:

+   ./run.sh

+## Provided Files

+- test_dataset.npz: Sample test dataset
+- gen_model_009680.h5: Pretrained model

+These can be used directly with run.sh for quick testing or demonstration.